 Another issue that can occur is a deficiency of a nutrient can lead to deficiency of another nutrient.
 For example, low Mg can lead to low P in the tissue.
 This is because interactions between P and Mg occur in plants, as Mg is an activator of several kinase enzymes and activates most reactions involving phosphate transfer.
 Therefore, adequate supply of Mg is necessary to prevent P deficiency.
 This situation (low Mg inducing P deficiency) may result in visual deficiency symptoms of Mg or P or both.
 This makes what is actually occurring hard to diagnose because while both nutrients are deficient an array of visual symptoms can appear, leading growers to the wrong conclusion.

 Lastly, on the subject on nutrient ion levels in solutions and substrates, another issue that can occur – albeit rare in most hydroponic growing situations – is NaCl (sodium chloride) toxicity which presents with visual symptoms – generally as chlorosis and/or necrosis.
-High levels of the cation sodium (Na+) in the rootzone interferes with the cations Ca++, Mg++ and K+ uptake while high concentrations of chloride can cause phytotoxicity problems.
-This phytotoxicity results from accumulation of chloride in the leaves.
+High levels of the cation sodium (Na+) in the rootzone interferes with the cations Ca++, Mg++ and K+ uptake while high concentrations of chloride can interfere with other anions while the combination of high Na and Cl can result in phytotoxicity.
 In one cannabis study, it was found that NaCl in excess of 5 mM in the rootzone may decrease yield and potency of cannabis.
 NaCl toxicity typically occurs because of a poor source water supply or a contaminated organic substrate or fertilizer.
 For example, some poorly treated coir substrate products can possess high levels of sodium and chloride.
 The thing is that unless growers test their substrate and water supply they often see NaCl issues as a deficiency or toxicity and add or subtract nutrients in an attempt to correct things.
 This in all instances fails.
-The only way to correct this issue is to remove the source/s of the high NaCl from the growing equation.
+The only way to correct this issue is to remove the source/s of high NaCl from the growing equation.

 What this all boils down to is the uptake and utilization of nutrients depends not only on the quantities but also on the ratios among nutrient types.
 If a particular nutrient is deficient, yields can be negatively impacted.
 A similar reduction in plant growth can arise when a particular nutrient is present at a concentration that is too high.
 All the nutrient ion types need to be within their respective ranges if plant productivity is to be optimized.
 Departure from these optimal levels in any of the nutrient ion types will have an influence on others as well.